Welcome to Pontiac Tripower

-John and Mike) now refer to the business as "The Pontiac Tripower Team."
-That is just how we see it.
+We refer to the business as "The Pontiac Tripower Team."
 The new page gives you a choice of e-mailing questions to John or Mike.
 Questions regarding purchases off the page, or advice regarding what parts you might need, should be directed to John.
-However, if you are having issues with your tripower and need advice, or if you are considering having Mike do the restoration work on your tripower, or build a unit for you, direct the e-mail to Mike.
+However, if you are having issues with your tripower and need advice, direct your question to Mike.
+If you are considering having restoration work on your tripower done, or build a unit for you, direct the e-mail to either John or Mike.
 Click on CONTACT in the gray bar running across the top of the page to reach either of us.

 INSTRUCTIONAL TRIPOWER DVD

 The DVD is nearly 90 minutes of video, covering many aspects of dealing with Pontiac and Oldsmobile tripowers.
 It has an index, so you can click to the area you want to view.
 You can see a list of the topics in one of the pictures below.
 This DVD has been out since July of 2009.
-I have sold quite a few and have received lots of positive feedback.
+We have sold quite a few and have received lots of positive feedback.
 I received ths unsolicited comment on a popular Pontiac Forum ...follow this link http://forums.performanceyears.com/forums/showthread.php?t=610938&highli...
 When you go into the shopping cart and click on this item, you can see an additional segment for the DVD.

 To purchase this DVD in the shopping cart.
 Click here.

 To see a second clip off the DVD, please visit the product page.